abe123442/6447-starter/README.md

      ```

 2. **Run Your Script**:
-   - In the VS Code terminal (with the venv activated), run:
+   - In the VS Code terminal, run:
      ```bash
-     python exploit.py
+     python3 exploit.py
      ```
    - Use VS Code’s debugger or terminal to interact with your exploit.